amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

   * __potential for stacked regression__

-  I trained/validated/tested on four estimators: lasso(L1), ridge(L2), random forest, and gradient-boosted regressors. the covariance matrix of their test (January hold-out) residuals is plotted below
+  I trained/validated/tested on four estimators: lasso(L1), ridge(L2), random forest, and gradient-boosted regressors. the covariance matrix of their test (January hold-out) residuals is plotted below.
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/RESIDUALS/gpp.test.corrmat.png )

 ##Model factors

   Follow the links below to view distributions of regressors for LeBron James' contest observations.
 (Bear in mind that different variables are important for different athlete models).